Skip to main content

 Triggering sequencer operator updates

-After a proposed account wins a vote, any user can trigger the change and enable that account to run the sequencer by calling the governance contract's trigger_committee_upgrade entrypoint:
+After a proposed account wins a vote, any account can trigger the change and enable that account to run the sequencer by calling the governance contract's trigger_committee_upgrade entrypoint:

 --entrypoint "trigger_committee_upgrade" \